andleb/blog/content/authors/admin/_index.md

 I am currently a graduate student in Statistics at the University of California, Berkeley and a researcher at the [Berkeley Speech & Computation Lab](https://twitter.com/BerkeleySCLab).
-My interests and experience coincide in seamlessly combining computationally-intensive approaches with more traditional analytical methods in diverse fields.
+My interests and experience coincide in seamlessly combining computationally-intensive approaches with more analytical methods in interdisciplinary applications.

 You can get the source code of this website at [https://github.com/andleb/blog](https://github.com/andleb/blog).